 The other friend she walks to school with.
 Each morning they get on the phone and talk about what they are wearing and stuff like that.
 And, each morning, my dogs cower.
 My dogs are scared to death of chirping smoke alarms.
 I have some weird dogs.
 Anyway, since both girls are on speakerphone, my dogs can hear a chirping smoke alarm at the other girl’s house.
 On the way home tonight, I’m picking up a pack of 9-volt batteries for my granddaughter to give to them.

 Leading the Horse to Water but

 However, I cannot make them put the batteries in, but at least they have that option.
-You see, in both cases, the smoke alarms are house powered and interconnected, so these folks think all is well, despite the chirping.
+You see, in both cases, the smoke alarms are house-powered and interconnected, so these folks think all is well, despite the chirping.
 So, what happens in an electrical fire?
 Usually, the electrical panel fails, and those battery backup smoke detectors are running only off the batteries.
 But if the batteries are dead…

 By the way, each hallway, meaning the downstairs and upstairs hall, and each bedroom ought to have a smoke detector.
 Nowadays they make smoke detectors that have 10-year batteries installed.
-If your smoke detectors are strictly house powered, old, painted over, damages, do not sound, get rid of them, and upgrade to the new types!
+If your smoke detectors are strictly house powered, old, painted over, damaged, do not sound, get rid of them, and upgrade to the new types!

 Clothes Dryers Are Killers

 That load of wash you're sticking into the dryer does not give a hoot nor holler about fire prevention.
 It's just a dumb, heavy machine, not like you, you're smart.
 You regularly clean the lint trap before each load, and yearly (and no less than every three years) clean out the duct that runs to the outside, right?
 Oh, you don’t?
 You’re not the only one.